twobitunicorn/TimeLorde/README.md

 -   Partial Intervals -- Do not produce results for example, weekends.
 -   Glitches -- All series have glitches, we should include them
--   Partial Series -- Sometimes you don't want a result for a particular data point

 There are a few other time series libraries out there.
 If you are using python or Java they will have you covered.